 Throwing sports

 During throwing or overhead racket sports, huge forces slow the arm down.
-It is the rotator cuff muscles which do this working eccentrically, which means they contract whilst they are lengthening.
+It is the rotator cuff muscles which do this work eccentrically, which means they contract whilst they are lengthening.

 This results in even larger stresses through the rotator cuff muscle.
 Few throwers or those involved in racket sports focus on training these muscles.
 Throwers often injure the subscapularis in particular, which is stubborn to treat.